hartmutobendorf/typer/docs/tutorial/commands/help.md

 ### Help Panels for Commands

-To set the panel for a command you can pass the argument `rich_help_panel` with the name of the panel you want to use:
+To set the panel for a command you can pass the argument `help_panel` with the name of the panel you want to use:

 === "Python 3.6+"